-Our mathematicians work in a wide range of fields, using a variety of techniques across many disciplines to solve complex real-world problems and applying their skills collaboratively in multi-disciplinary teams.
-The strongest requirement for any mathematician at GCHQ is the ability to generate creative ideas to address these problems, and a willingness to learn new concepts; your career could involve working in many different areas.
+Our mathematicians work in a wide range of fields, using a variety of techniques across many disciplines to solve complex real-world problems.
+Your career could involve working in many different areas and mathematicians here continually learn from one another, applying their skills collaboratively in multi-disciplinary teams.
+The strongest requirements for any mathematician at GCHQ are the ability to generate creative ideas and a willingness to learn new concepts.

 Working at GCHQ, you will enjoy the opportunity to influence decisions made by government, the armed forces and law enforcement agencies.
-Mathematical expertise sits at the heart of our technical capability and you’ll be applying your analytical skills in areas such as large datasets, cryptography, internet security and mobile communications.
+Mathematical expertise sits at the heart of our technical capability and you’ll be applying your analytical skills in areas such as cryptography, internet security, mobile communications, and understanding large data sets.

-We have produced some samples of the entrance tests that form part of the assessment for a role as a mathematician at GCHQ so that you will be familiar with the format when you apply.mathematics & cryptography roles
+We have produced some samples of the entrance test that will form part of the assessment for a role as a mathematician at GCHQ for those who are invited to an assessment centre, so that you will be familiar with the format when you come.mathematics & cryptography roles

 We devise the UK’s cryptography and provide consultation on its application in government systems.
 This may involve designing and implementing bespoke algorithms or protocols for use in constrained or difficult environments, or securing systems that will require protection for many years in the future.
 We need to understand how cryptographic technologies are used in everyday life, working closely with vendors and their products.

-We carry out research into designing and applying state-of-the-art machine learning and graph analysis techniques to discover patterns in large data stores or high volume data sets, and build statistical models to enhance processing or pattern detection for cyber defence.
-Similar approaches are takento develop real-time analytics for streaming data, or tools for automated analysis of various media.
+We design and implement applications of state-of-the-art machine learning and graph analysis techniques to discover patterns in large data stores or high-volume data sets and data streams, and build statistical models to enhance data processing and pattern recognition for the intelligence and cyber security missions.

-We often receive data in new, unrecognised or corrupted formats and need to be able to analyse it to extract the underlying information.
-A combination of mathematical analysis and a willingnessto generate and test new ideas, building on limited knowledge, is required for this type of work.
+We receive data in diverse formats, often unrecognised or corrupted, and need to be able to understand this data so we can extract the underlying information.
+A combination of mathematical modelling and a willingness to generate and test new ideas, building on limited knowledge, is required for this type of work.